camunda/camunda-docs-manual/site/src/documents/api-references/rest/process-instance/post-variables.html.md

   </tr>
   <tr>
     <td>modifications</td>
-    <td>An array of json variable objects.
-A variable object has two properties: `name` as the variable's key in the process context
+    <td>A json object containing variable key-value pairs.
+Each key is a variable name and each value a json variable value object.
-    and `value` for the value to be updated.</td>
+    A variable value object has has the property `value`, which is the value to update.</td>
   </tr>
   <tr>
     <td>deletions</td>